San Francisco City Hall: History

-Reconstruction plans following the earthquake for the Civic Center complex called for a neo-classical design as part of the city beautiful movement, as well as a desire to rebuild the city in time for the 1915 Panama–Pacific International Exposition.
+Reconstruction plans following the earthquake for the Civic Center complex called for a neo-classical design as part of the City Beautiful Movement, as well as a desire to rebuild the city in time for the 1915 Panama–Pacific International Exposition.
 A bond was authorized for $8.8 million on March 28, 1912, of which the new City Hall was budgeted for $3.5 million to $4 million.
 After Arthur Brown Junior's design was selected from the competition, construction started in 1913 and was completed by 1915, in time for the Exposition.

-Ground was broken for the new City Hall at Van Ness and Fulton on April 5, 1913, and the cornerstone was laid on October 25 of that year.
+Ground was broken for the 1916 City Hall at Van Ness and Fulton on April 5, 1913, and the cornerstone was laid on October 25 of that year.
 Mayor Rolph moved into City Hall on December 28, 1915, the final stone was laid on March 31, 1916, and scaffolding was finally removed on July 28, officially marking the end of construction.
 The ruins of the old City Hall were sold shortly thereafter in August 1916 for US$2,300, with removal to be completed within 40 days.

-The main rotunda served as the site where many prominent politicians and public servants laid in state.
+The main rotunda served as the site where many prominent politicians and public servants were laid in state.
 General Fredrick Funston, hero of the Spanish–American War, Philippine–American War, and the 1906 earthquake laid there in 1917.
 President Warren G. Harding laid here in 1923.
-Former mayor and governor James Rolph laid in state in City Hall following his death in 1934.
+Former mayor and governor James Rolph was laid in state in City Hall following his death in 1934.

 Joe DiMaggio and Marilyn Monroe were married at City Hall in January 1954.

 In May 1960, the main Rotunda was a site of a student protest against the House Un-American Activities Committee and a countering police action whereby students from UC Berkeley, Stanford, and other local colleges were fire hosed down the steps beneath the rotunda.
 This event was memorialized by students during the Free Speech Movement at UC Berkeley four years later.

-Mayor George Moscone and Supervisor Harvey Milk were assassinated at City Hall in 1978, by former Supervisor Dan White.
+On November 27, 1978, former Supervisor Dan White assassinated Mayor George Moscone and Supervisor Harvey Milk inside of City Hall.